-In addition to that, OTRS 8 also requires an active cluster of Elasticsearch (only versions between 6.5.x and 6.8.y are supported, newer versions are not supported).
+In addition to that, OTRS 7 also requires an active cluster of Elasticsearch 6.x (higher versions are not supported).
 Please refer to the Step 8: Setup Elasticsearch Cluster section in the installation guide.

 4.4 Step 4: Run the Migration Script